nspcast/htotw/content/posts/2015-01-28-episode-79-forced-to-take-the-kids-to-church-with-dr-steve.md

 ---
-title: Episode 79 – Forced to Take the Kids to Church with Dr. Steve
+title: AN 79 – Forced to Take the Kids to Church with Dr. Steve
 author: Dustin
 type: post
 date: 2015-01-29T03:57:12+00:00